 Only noticeable in very quiet environments.
 Does not prevent a suffer from sleeping or doing their normal work or leisure activities.

 Occasionally noticeable in quiet environments, but does not interfere with normal life.
 On rare occasions, sleep may be interrupted.

 Can usually be heard over sounds like traffic or group chatter.
 Does not prevent a sufferer from carrying on with their life.

-Severe tinnitus is always noticeable, even in loud environments.
+Severe tinnitus is always noticeable, even in loud environments, so you should be eligible for tinnitus compensation.
 Can prevent sleep and interfere with daily activities.
 Some hearing loss may also accompany severe tinnitus.